instructor-ai/instructor/docs/blog/posts/chain-of-density.md

 ## Results and Benchmarks

-We fine-tuned a total of 3 different models, giving each 20, 50 and 100 samples respectively to see if more data improved the models.
-We then compared the output of these fine tuned models to GPT-4 and the newly released GPT-4-Turbo to see how they match up.
+We fine-tuned a total of 3 different models, giving each 20, 50 and 76 samples respectively to see if more data improved the models.
+We then compared the output of these fine tuned models to GPT-4 and GPT-3 summaries that were generated using chain-of-density methods.

 We'll be comparing these models in three main ways